KatieBarnes147/week3-sprint/SprintReview.md

 - Using Flexbox for responsive page layout
 - Combining inline, internal, and external CSS styles
 - Setting up GitLab CI/CD and Pages hosting
+- Making small improvements (like adding extra inputs) while maintaining project requirements

 **What was the most challenging part of this sprint?**
 Figuring out why pipelines were disabled and learning how to enable CI/CD for hosting.

 **How did you overcome obstacles or roadblocks?**
 I carefully followed the professor’s instructions in the weekly PDF, adjusted project settings, and retried the pipeline until it worked.

 ---